xeluxee/competitest.nvim/README.md

 - Testcases can be stored in a single file or in multiple text files, see [usage notes](#usage-notes)
 - Easily [add](#add-or-edit-a-testcase), [edit](#add-or-edit-a-testcase) and [delete](#remove-a-testcase) testcases
 - [Run](#run-testcases) your program across all the testcases, showing results and execution data in a nice interactive UI
+- [Stress test](#stress-testing) your program with random test cases, comparing outputs with a correct solution
 - [Download](#receive-testcases-problems-and-contests) testcases, problems and contests automatically from competitive programming platforms
 - [Templates](#templates-for-received-problems-and-contests) for received problems and contests
 - View diff between actual and expected output